 Instead of working to address these critical issues, we see left-leaning institutional philanthropy, who for better or usually for worse sets the tone and strategies for our sector, continuing to engage in its delusional, out-of-touch practices.
 It still rationalizes foundations existing in perpetuity by protecting endowments for the future instead of spending out to solve issues now.
 It still refuses to engage in crucial battles, thinking that protecting basic and vital civic rights like voting is too “political.”
 It still wastes nonprofits’ time and energy through archaic, burdensome grantmaking practices.
 It still opposes efforts to advance even the mildest of reforms, like the ACE Act.
 It still remains a vehicle for corporations and wealthy individuals to avoid taxes and hoard wealth, while funding commissions to spend years studying why poor people haven’t been giving as much to nonprofits.

 Imagine if Avengers: Endgame were set in our sector.
 Iron Man decides that he’s just going to spend 5% of his wealth to fight Thanos, because, you know, he wants to save 95% for future problems.
-S.H.I.E.L.D releases an RFP for soldiers to get funding to engage in the final battle; the application process takes eight months, and funding can’t be used on weapons or armor.
+S.H.I.E.L.D releases an RFP for soldiers to get funding to engage in the final battle; the application process takes eight months, and funding can’t be used on salaries.
 Captain Marvel flies around the universe to recruit different aliens to join a think tank that after two years of focus groups and surveys releases a white paper indicating that poorer alien civilizations were more than twice as likely to be killed by Thanos.
 Dr. Strange stays out of the fight because it’s too political.
-Only Black Panther and other Wakandans show up.
+Only Black Panther and the Wakandans show up.

 Because of entrenched power dynamics between those who have money and those who need it to do the work, we have been putting up with toxic intellectualizing from funders for decades now.
 It then infects the entire sector so that we nonprofits do it all the time too.